 BROWNLEE, TEXAS.
 The now-deserted community of Brownlee was on State Highway 137 in central Martin County.
 In 1908 a townsite was laid out there, and lots were sold in the expectation that a railroad to be built from Lamesa to Sterling City would pass through the town.
 A man named Allen built a grocery store, and when a post office was established, he became postmaster.
 Brownlee acquired a second grocery store and a school, which was moved from nearby Sulphur Valley.
 The town even made a bid to take the place of Stanton as county seat.
 But the planned railroad was never built, the bid failed, and in 1915 the Brownlee school was consolidated with the Plainview school.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Noel Wiggins, "BROWNLEE, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hvbba.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Noel Wiggins, "BROWNLEE, TX," accessed July 09, 2020, http://www.tshaonline.org/handbook/online/articles/hvbba.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.